akbarmridho/twitter-following-tracker/README.md

 ## Heroku deployment

+Before deploying to heroku, make sure that the script works locally.
+Also, since we will push `google-credentials.json` into Heroku git repository, make sure you don't push that credentials into public repository like Github or Gitlab.

 1. Create a Heroku project.
 2. Clone the project git repository.
 3. Copy this entire folder there.